-The Masked Singer is set to return for a second series later this year, it's been reported.
+The Masked Singer is set to return for a second series, it's been confirmed.

 The bizarre singing show, which is based on a South Korean television series, sees famous faces competing to put on the best musical performance.

 However they do so while keeping their identity a secret behind elaborate masks and costumes and having their voices disguised in interviews and VTs.